SoccerNet/sn-reid/ChallengeRules.md

 ## Who can participate / How to participate?

- - Any individual can participate to the challenge, except the organizers.
+ - Any individual can participate in the challenge, except the organizers.
  - The participants are recommended to form a team to participate.
  - Each team can have one or more members.
  - An individual/team can compete on both task.